mafintosh/csv-parser/README.md

    less columns: any missing column in the middle will result in a wrong property mapping! more columns: the aditional columns will create a "_"+index properties - eg. "_10":"value"

+#### outputByteOffset

+Type: `Boolean`<br>
+Default: `false`

+If `true`, instructs the parser to emit each row with a `byteOffset` property.
+The byteOffset represents the offset in bytes of the beginning of the parsed row in the original stream.
+Will change the output format of stream to be `{ byteOffset, row }`.

 ## Events

 The following events are emitted during parsing: